Centennial Cone Trail

 Centennial Cone Park

 - Pack your bike!
-Parts of the “Clear Creek Canyon Peaks to Plains Bike Trail” are open starting at Mayhem Gulch heading west with more and more parts of the trail opening up every year.
+Parts of the “Clear Creek Canyon Peaks to Plains Bike Trail” are open to bikers, starting at Mayhem Gulch heading west, with more and more parts of the trail opening every year.

 - Try your hand at rafting!
 Multiple companies can take you white water rafting through Clear Creek Canyon.

 Getting to the Centennial Cone Trail Trailhead

 To get to Centennial Cone Trailhead, from Denver, head west on Highway 6.
 This curves around and heads north to become HW 93.
 Take a left, west, at the intersection of Highway 93 and Highway 58 (west on HW 58 becomes HW 6) to head up Clear Creek Canyon.
 About 17.7 km up the road you’ll see the parking lot for Mayhem Gulch on the right.

 You must be logged in to post a comment.